One of our Home Care Heroes, Dakota, participated in a Q&A with Good Housekeeping on home care during COVID-19.

 Dakota earned her Certified Nursing Assistant (CNA) certification through Wake Tech Community College.
 She was also a recipient of the Aware Senior Care Scholars Program.
 She’s an amazing caregiver we are privileged to have with us who families absolutely adore.

-Home Care Heroes: Caregiving During the COVID-19 Pandemic
+Home Care Heroes: Home Care During COVID-19

 Q. What kind of work do you do?